 The majority of our programs are open to anyone at Jefferson, except the Intramural Professional Development Programs which are open only to faculty and postdoctoral fellows.
-The individual career counseling is open to JGSBS postdoctoral fellows and graduate students.
+The individual career counseling is open to JCBS postdoctoral fellows and graduate students.

 Individual Career Counseling

 In collaboration with Jefferson’s Career Development Center, Dr. Lisa Kozlowski, Associate Dean in the Office of Postdoctoral Affairs, offers individual career counseling to both postdoctoral fellows and PhD graduate students.
 She explains the job search process, including: discussions on self-assessment, information on career paths, contact information for those in the fields and reviews of resumes/CVs and cover letters.

 The Career Development Center offers a variety of services to students, including:

 - Individual appointments in-person and over the phone on the following topics: job search strategies, resume/CV, and cover letter reviews, LinkedIn profile reviews, informational interviewing, mock interviews, career inventories/assessments (MBTI, Strong Interest Inventory) and personal career planning.

 - Walk in hours are Mondays & Thursdays 12-1pm, fall and spring semesters or call us at (215) 503-5805 to schedule an appointment.